wwoo/tf_face/README.md

 Whichever you choose, you need to ensure that the paths to your input and output paths are set correctly.
 See the source for more details [TODO].

+A pre-trained model that you can use exists at `tf/sample_run/models/00000001`.

 ### Cloud Machine Learning

 To use Cloud Machine Learning, you need to have a Google Cloud Platform project with the service activated and billing enabled.